KDharmarajanDev/tegger-backend-assessment/README.md

 2. The backend code is now up and running.
 Visit 'localhost/api/user' where 'user' is replaced with the user id that needs to have their tokens converted into crypto currency.

 For more info about the API, visit https://documenter.getpostman.com/view/14310210/TW6tLVfX.
+An example of a POSTMAN Collection is present in this repository.
 ### For Testing

 1. Run `$ npm test` in the command line.